Scroll Top

 Choosing the right speed tier is essential.
 Whether you’re gaming, working, streaming, emailing or learning – a faster speed tier can make all the difference.

-For FTTN you must connect to a 100 Mbps plan or above.
+For FTTN or FTTC you must connect to a 100 Mbps plan or above.

 More than one million homes and businesses are eligible for full fibre